 Jude snatched away the bundle of papers and slapped his arm.
-“When she gets here, you’d better get that lewd mind of yours under control and wear real clothes.
+“When she gets here, you’d better get that dirty mind of yours under control and wear real clothes.
 Thank God I didn’t bring the kids with me today!”
 She gestured to his pajama pants and robe.
-Jude was red-faced and looked mildly concerned with Paul Faulding’s transparent interest in her sister.

 They both froze as rap sounded, and a voice called from the front door, “Hello?
 I’m Edith Troth—my sister asked me to come!
 Jude, are you in there?”
 Jude pulled Paul’s robe across his chest in a hurried movement, and their bellies brushed which made him chuckle.
-His mouth grazed her cheek in a familiar brush with his lips.
+His mouth grazed her cheek with his lips.

 Her eighth month with this last baby had been heralded by expansion on a daily basis.
 He envied her husband’s right to wrap his arms around this woman and stroke her swollen belly.
 He felt himself quiver with desire for that kind of familiarity.
 Jude cocked an eyebrow at him and whispered, “Do not let her see you like that.
 And she can’t see this!
 We’ve never spoken of it.”
 She gestured toward the stairs to his bedroom and gave him the report with the photographs to hide.

 Jude examined her also.
 “What’s all this, Edith?”
-She tried to take the large shoulder satchel, but Edith took it back when Jude winced at the weight.
+She tried to pick up the large shoulder satchel, but Edith took it back when Jude winced at the weight.